pacuna/blog/_posts/2018-07-01-etl-sheets-postgres.md

 {% endhighlight %}

 Finally, let's create another task to truncate the table.
-Since this spreadsheet could be randomly updated, it's easier to just truncate the table and reload the entire dataset.
 For that, let's do something different and take advantage of the `PostgresOperator`.

-First, add a connection for a new Postgres database using the Airflow connections menu:
+First, add a connection for a new PostgreSQL database using the Airflow connections menu:

 ![Airflow connection]({{ "/assets/etl-drive-postgres/airflow_connection.png" | absolute_url }})

 Remember the connection id for later use.

-Now we can define the tasks using the Airflow operators:
+Now we can define the tasks using the Python and Postgres operators:

 {% highlight python %}
 t1 = PythonOperator(